MMACS11DC1-2025/class-exercises-Lugianed/README.md

 ![Step 3](assets/git-3.png "upstream/HEAD")

 Main Project:
-Explanation
+    Approach:
+        I wanted to make a program that would present options for you to choose from and for it to print onto the screen.
+I wanted atleast 1 to be customizable.
+    Explanation:
         Program lets user choose between drawing a pumpkin, snowflake or tree.
 If tree is chosen it lets user choose the amount of branches.

-Peer evaluation
+    Peer evaluation:
         Pretty good except limited freedom when making pumpkin and snowflake, if leland added editable levels for the snowflake and make the pumpkin bigger or smaller, it would be better.

         -Karson